 Wheelbases range from 137 inches on regular-cab models to 172.4 inches on the Crew Cab dualie.
 Regular-cab pickups have an 8-foot cargo bed and measure 226.6 inches long overall, while SuperCab models are equipped with either a 6.75- or 8-foot bed and have an overall length of 231.4 or 247.6 inches.
 Either bed can be installed on the four-door Crew Cab, which measures 245.8 or 262 inches long overall.
-A diesel-equipped F-250 Super Duty truck can tow as much as 13,700 pounds.The new Harley-Davidson model comes in three body colors and includes 18-inch aluminum wheels, a chrome tubular step bar, the Harley-Davidson Bar & Shield insert and other distinct styling cues.
+A diesel-equipped F-250 Super Duty truck can tow as much as 13,700 pounds.

 Interior Regular-cab models seat either two or three occupants.
 Cloth upholstery is standard, and leather captain’s chairs and a power driver’s seat are optional.
 The split, front bench seat includes a folding center armrest that can hold a laptop computer.
 A folding three-place rear bench seat goes into the SuperCab and Crew Cab models.

 Under the Hood Ford’s standard 5.4-liter Triton V-8 engine produces 260 hp.
 The 6.8-liter V-10 generates 310 hp and 425 pounds-feet of torque.
 For buyers who need the highest level of power, the Power Stroke 6.0-liter turbo-diesel V-8 yields 325 hp and 560 pounds-feet of torque.

 All models can be equipped with a six-speed-manual transmission.
 The gasoline engines may team with a four-speed automatic, while the diesel can work with a five-speed automatic.
 Super Duty pickups are available with two-wheel drive or four-wheel drive.

 Safety Dual front airbags and antilock brakes are standard.

 Expert Reviews 1 of 2

-People Who Viewed This Car Also Viewed
+People Who Viewed this Car Also Viewed